 Motions: There are a number of types of motions, each of which must meet certain requirements before a vote can be taken.
-Enactment of an ordinance, adoption of a resolution, as well as approval of a motion or order involving a payment of money requires the affirmative vote of three Councilmembers.
-Other motions or action require a vote in favor of the action or motion by a majority of a quorum of Councilmembers present, unless otherwise specified by State law.
+Enactment of an ordinance, adoption of a resolution, as well as approval of a motion or order involving a payment of money requires the affirmative vote of four Councilmembers.
+Other motions or actions require a vote in favor of the action or motion by a majority of a quorum of Councilmembers present, unless otherwise specified by State law.

 Reconsideration: Reconsideration of an item shall be allowed in accordance with the following Council guidelines.
 A member of the prevailing majority when the previous vote was taken must make a motion for reconsideration.
-The City Council has determined that any motion for reconsideration should be made at the meeting immediately following that at which the action was taken.
-No motion for reconsideration will be entertained after this time unless the City Council determines significant new information has arisen which warrants such action.
+The City Council has determined that any motion for reconsideration should be made at the meeting at which the action was taken.
+No motion for reconsideration will be entertained after this time unless the City Council determines significant new information has arisen which warrants such action and the reconsideration can be properly agendized.